 The in-game/virtual aspect of esports provides a whole new world for brand exposure.
 Brands are partnering with developers to create virtual items that fans can collect or purchase in-game, for real money.

 If you can’t afford Moschino IRL, don’t worry — your Sims character can, for just $10.
-The Italian fashion house is just one of many luxury brands jumping into the esports playground: Givenchy, Valentino, and Marc Jacobs have all recently entered into collaborations.
+The Italian fashion house is just one of many luxury brands jumping into the esports playground: Givenchy, Valentino, and Marc Jacobs have all entered into digital collaborations.

 New games, trends, and events will continue to provide brands with growing exposure options.
 Beyond direct partnerships and collaborations, ancillary opportunities also present: